Stalwart of the Karoo

 In Bushmanland, where I took my photographs, two sub-species occur together: Eupodotis vigorsii vigorsii, which is a darker brown; and E. v. namaqua, which is a much paler, sandy colour.

 We always regarded them as the stalwarts of the arid regions, as they remain in their territories, rain or no rain.
-They are territorial, spending their whole lives in their chosen areas, in dry flat open country, rocky with sparse, low bushes.
+They are territorial, spending their whole live in their chosen areas, in dry flat open country, rocky with sparse, low bushes.

 In Bushmanland the 16 nests that we recorded each contained one egg only.
 The paler bird lays a sandy-coloured egg, like the bird itself, while the darker bird lays a dark brown egg.
 The nest is always completely exposed.
 We noticed that the egg always hatched at night.